cuibonobo/terra-incognita/README.md

 ---
 I played with the math a bit to get smaller images and now the split takes less than a second.
 Next task is arranging 25 images into the table.

+---
+I've created a new `ImagePixel` component that will take pieces of 25 images and arrange them in a 5x5 grid.
+The math took some trial and error but it works!
+I'm using the same placeholder image for all of the cases, so now I need to grab more images.

+---
+I've tried [`scraper-instagram`](https://www.npmjs.com/package/scraper-instagram) but it only works in a Node environment (not in the browser) and [`instagram-scraping`](https://www.npmjs.com/package/instagram-scraping) also won't work because of CORS errors.
+Looks like I've encountered a wall where I need to at least use a proxy to get this working.
+For now I will just save an example result in my `assets`.

+---
+Whoops.
+Saving `result.json` wasn't enough because the image URLs themselves are _also_ protected by CORS headers.
+Looks like I will need to download them with a script and commit them to the repo to demo.

+---
+Wrote `scraper.js` to grab images from the "landscape" hashtag, download them to the `assets` folder, and then write the image names to a JSON file.
+The app now reads the image names and serves them locally.
+Since I now have the potential to scrape a lot of images I decided to remove the `assets` folder from the repository and create it via the scraper script.
+The script can be invoked with `npm run scrape`.